 - Waco Mammoth National Monument

 Alibates Flint Quarries National Monument

 This national monument is located in Potter County and is one of the units of national park service sites in Texas.
-Since the ancient times, people had been coming to the red bluffs above Canadian River in search of a flint, which is vital to their survival.
-The quarries in this site were a good source of the Alibates Flint that were used by the ancient people for hunting.
+Since the ancient times, people had been coming to the red bluffs above the Canadian River in search of a flint, which is vital to their survival.
+The quarries in this site were a good source of the Alibates Flint that was used by the ancient people for hunting.
 Over time, these quarries were exploited by the Antelope Creek People; in fact, they even built multi-room and stone slab houses within the area.